-12.10.
+13.12.
 Enforcement of State Court Order.
 Upon the filing of a petition by the State, the Tribal Court shall enforce the provisions of the Michigan State Court order or judgment against the person or property of a Tribal member or Tribal entity located on the Reservation, provided the standards in Tribal Court Rule, Chapter 1 and Michigan Court Rule 2.615 are met.
-The Tribal Court shall issue a written decision on the petition for enforcement of the State Court order or judgment within 14 business days of the date on which the petition is filed.
+The Tribal Court shall issue a written decision on the petition for enforcement of the State Court order or judgment within fourteen (14) business days of the date on which the petition is filed.
 An order of the Tribal Court to enforce the State Court order or judgment shall be enforced by Tribal law enforcement officers if requested by the State.

-12.11.
+13.13.
 Procedure for Arbitration Action Against the Tribe.
 So long as the limited waiver of immunity granted by the Tribe pursuant to Section I.G.1. of the Tax Agreement remains in effect, the State may file a written petition for an order compelling arbitration against the Tribe.
 Such petition must include specific allegations verifying that all prerequisites to the initiation of arbitration under the Tax Agreement have been met, and that the Tribe has failed to agree to such arbitration.
-Upon such showing, the Tribal Court shall issue an order compelling the Tribe to participate in arbitration as provided in the Tax Agreement, within 14 business days of the date of the filing of the action by the State.
+Upon such showing, the Tribal Court shall issue an order compelling the Tribe to participate in arbitration as provided in the Tax Agreement, within fourteen (14) business days of the date of the filing of the action by the State.
 In the event the Tribal Court fails to issue such an order within the time period specified, the case shall be moot and the State may proceed to seek a remedy in another forum as provided in the Tax Agreement.

-12.12.
+13.14.
 Procedure for Enforcement of Arbitration Award Against the Tribe.
 So long as the limited waiver of immunity granted by the Tribe pursuant to Section I.G.1. of the Tax Agreement remains in effect, the State may file a written petition for enforcement of an arbitration award with the Tribal Court.
 A certified copy of the arbitration award and decision must be attached to such petition.
-Upon such a showing, the Tribal Court shall issue an order compelling the Tribe to pay the amount specified in the award, within 14 business days of the date of the filing of the action.
+Upon such a showing, the Tribal Court shall issue an order compelling the Tribe to pay the amount specified in the award, within fourteen (14) business days of the date of the filing of the action.
 In the event the Tribal Court fails to issue such an order within the time period specified, the case shall be moot and the State may proceed to seek a remedy in another forum as provided in the Tax Agreement.

 CERTIFICATION

-I, Janine Sam, Tribal Council Recorder, do hereby certify that this is a true and correct copy of the Tax and Revenue Administration Ordinance adopted by the Tribal Council on July 6, 2011.
+I, , Tribal Council Recorder, do hereby certify that this is a true and correct copy of the Tax and Revenue Administration Ordinance adopted by the Tribal Council on.

 [Seal]